strindberg/emacsj/README.md

 ## Modify Word

-The modify word commands word boundaries in the same way as the word movement commands defined [above](#word-movement).
+The modify word commands use word boundaries in the same way as the word movement commands defined [above](#word-movement).
-They will modify the characters in the current or previous word or - if selection is active - modify the current selection.
+They will modify the characters in the current or previous word or -- if selection is active -- modify the current selection.

 The Capitalize Word commands will skip over non-word characters until it finds a word to capitalize.
 If Capitalize Word is used with an active selection, each word in the region is capitalized.